 Ecuador Entry Requirements

-To enter Ecuador, every passenger of 2+ years of age is required to present either:
+To enter Ecuador, every passenger of 2+ years of age is required to present both:

 - proof of a negative PCR test taken less than 72 hours prior to entering Ecuador

-- a COVID-19 vaccination card showing a complete series of the COVID-19 vaccine has been taken at least 14 days prior to entering Ecuador
+- either a medical certificate stating that you are unable to be vaccinated due to your health condition or a COVID-19 vaccination card showing a complete series of the COVID-19 vaccine has been taken at least 14 days prior to entering Ecuador (full details here)

-Each passenger must fill out a Declaration of Health document to enter into Ecuador (this will be given to you during your flight).
+Each passenger must fill out a Declaration of Health document online before their flight.

 Upon arrival in Ecuador, randomly selected passengers may have to take a rapid antigen test.
 If the result is positive, they must isolate in a government approved hotel for 10 days.
 Also, a rapid antigen test is required for anyone arriving into Ecuador showing symptoms of COVID-19.